softgripper/style-guides/java.md

 Feature branches should be short-lived and removed after merge.

 For large projects spanning sprints, create a long-running feature branch and protect it.
-Then branch off it for sub-features.
+The team can then can branch project features off it.

 Examples: